 How to Make Authentic Gomtang at Home | Korean Beef Soup

-The first time I watched someone make gomtang properly, I was standing in a Seoul kitchen at 5 AM, watching beef bones go into a pot of cold water.
-No searing.
-No browning.
-Just bones, water, and time.
-That single moment changed how I understood soup-making entirely.
+The first time I saw gomtang made right, it was 5 AM in a Seoul kitchen—just beef bones dropped into cold water.
+No fancy tricks.
+No shortcuts.
+Bones, water, time.
+That simple start changed how I thought about soup forever.

 Choosing Your Beef and Starting the Broth